arvimal/BootCamp/003-Operating-System-Concepts/01-Process-Management.md

     * Allocated memory
     * Open files
     * System V semaphores
-3. After cleanup, the kernel destroys the process and notified the parent of the child's exit with the **SIGCHLD** signal.
+3. After cleanup, the kernel destroys the process, but maintains a very basic state information of the child process.
+4. The kernel intimates the parent process of the child's termination, with the `SIGCHLD` signal.
+5. The parent can ignore the `SIGCHLD` signal, and in such cases, the `init` process becomes the parent of the child, acknowledges its state change, and cleans up the remaining info.
+6. If the parent process wants to reap the child status, it does so with the `wait()` syscall.
+7. If the parent process tries to reap the child status, but does not do it successfully, the child process remains in a `Zombie` state.
+8. In such cases, the `init` process reaps the child after a threshold time.

 ### 3.1.
 SIGCHLD signal and the `wait()` system call
 1. The kernel notifies the parent process of the child's exit using the `SIGCHLD` signal.